 Dependencies

 The res-ml tool is a Python based application.
-It depends on the following thirdparty Python packages for machine learning support:
+It depends on the following third-party Python packages for machine learning support:

 Scikit-learn 0.21.3: An open source Python package for machine learning with BSD license.
 It is built on Numpy and SciPy.
 The res-ml tool uses the PCA algorithms supported by scikit-learn.

 Pandas 0.25.1: An open source Python package for easy-to-use data structures and related analysis tools.
 It also has a BSD license.
-The res-ml tool uses Pandas to manipulate datasets, which are collection of incidents.
+The res-ml tool uses Pandas to manipulate datasets, which are a collection of incidents.
 This includes extracting features from incidents, filtering samples, and up-sampling training dataset.

 Numpy 1.17.1: A fundamental package for scientific computing with Python with BSD license.